MSU-DHI-Lab/data-workflows-workshop/day-02-repeatable-flows-and-provenance/01-labs/lab-02/README.md

 The GetFile processor watches a folder and picks up any files that appear.
 Setting Keep Source File to false means it removes the file after picking it up, preventing duplicate processing.

 If the processor shows an error icon, check that you filled in the required fields.
-The Input Directory path must match the Docker volume mount.
+The Input Directory path `/opt/nifi/inputs` is where NiFi looks for files inside the container.
+The recipe file connects this path to the `inputs/` folder on your computer.

 ---